kryzii/WRITEUPS/2025/HTB/EASY/OPTIMUM/README.md

 C:\Users>
 ```
-Next step? we are using metasploit framework.
-Of course!
-Local Suggester
+Next step?
+If we are using metasploit framework.
+Of course, Local Suggester is the best ways
 ```
 C:\Users>^Z
 Background channel 2? [y/N]  y